RobTillaart/APDS9900/README.md

 ### ProximityDiodeSelect

-READ datasheet P22, must be 2.
+READ datasheet page 22, must be 2.

 - **bool setProximityDiodeSelect(uint8_t channel)** channel = 0 or 1.
 Returns false if out of range.